Sprint Velocity Tracking

 Sprint Velocity Tracking measures the amount of work - typically in story points or issue count - completed during each sprint or iteration, as tracked through GitHub Projects.
 It provides a baseline for capacity planning and helps teams set realistic commitments for upcoming sprints.

-Why sprint velocity tracking matters for GitHub users
+Why Sprint Velocity Tracking matters for GitHub users

 Without a reliable velocity baseline, sprint commitments are guesswork.
 Teams either over-commit and burn out or under-commit and waste capacity.
 Consistent velocity tracking builds the data foundation for predictable delivery.